 This community is characterized by the management and production of row crop agriculture.
 Common species include corn, soybean and wheat.
 Many other crops are suitable for these sites, and species selection will depend upon the landowners goals and objectives.

 - soybean (Glycine max), other herbaceous - corn (Zea mays), other herbaceous

 Transition T1A State 1 to 2

-Severe disturbances, such as clearing or selective harvesting (oak/hickory removal), will transition this site to State 2.
+Substantial disturbances, such as logging or clearing, will transition this site to State 2.

 Transition T1C State 1 to 3